-- We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQA+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving.
+- we identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate - we have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - we strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - we participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - we celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - we run the Safe Space Alliance (SSA) which fosters a safe environment that is supportive and inclusive of LGBTIQ+ students. - teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.

-- We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - We participate in the National Day of Action against Bullying and Violence.
+- a range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - in the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - we promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - the Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - we participate in the National Day of Action against Bullying and Violence. - we run the Courage to Car Program for all of our year 7 students on an annual basis